ZeeJoww/tetris/README.md

 - Maybe Golang needs some more configuations.
 If you do not wanna handle that, and it happenes to you that you're using Windows, then you can just run `tetris.exe` to enjoy it.

+Huge thanks to [hajimehoshi/ebiten](https://github.com/hajimehoshi/ebiten), which provides me with lots of tools and APIs to use and examples to learn!